The Ultimate Checklist: Mastering Web Application Penetration Testing for Enhanced Security

 6.1.
 Documenting Vulnerabilities

 Accurately and concisely document all identified vulnerabilities.
-Clear documentation is essential for ensuring that these issues are understood and can be effectively addressed by the development and security teams.
+Clear documentation ensures that development and security teams understand these issues and can effectively address them.

 6.2.
 Creating an Actionable Remediation Plan